 Artists/researchers can apply for a working period of maximum 6 weeks.
-We charge a residency fee but we can offer assistance in applying for grants.
-The bare residency fee is £65 per day, £450 per week or £1,800 per month.
-This includes rent, transport from/to Fionnphort bus station at day of arrival and departure, vegetables from the garden, daily fresh baked bread, eggs, wood for the cooking stove, a bike and use of our library.
+The bare residency fee is £65 per day.
+This includes transport from/to Fionnphort bus station at day of arrival and departure, daily fresh baked bread, eggs and wood for the stove.
 We estimate that you will need about £300 a month to live comfortably during your stay.

 As part of the residency you are expected to make a presentation of your work to the local community.
 Knockvologan studies will be happy to facilitate this and provide PR as necessary.

 To apply send us a proposal of maximum 1000 words, an updated cv and a portfolio that gives an overview of the development in your work over the last 3 years.
 Next to a description of your field research and its presumed outcome, your proposal should contain the following:

 Subject of interest on the Ross of Mull.